sergiomarotco/Network-segmentation-cheat-sheet/README.md

 1. privileged access management;
 2. internal phishing training server;
 3. compliance server (configuration assessment);
-4. strong protection of your productive environment from spear phishing.
+4. strong protection of your production environment from spear phishing.

-Now the attacker will not be able to attack the production network, because now a potentially compromised workstation in the corporate network basically does not have network access to the industrial.
+🔥Now the attacker will not be able to attack the production network, because now a potentially compromised workstation in the corporate network basically does not have network access to the production.
 Related problems:
 1. separate workstations for access to the production network - yes, now you will have 2 computers on your desktop :)
 2. other LDAP catalog or Domain controller for production network;
 3. firewall analyzer, network equipment analyzer;
 4. netflow analyzer.

 ### Disadvantages
 Now you will have 2 computers on your desktop if you need access to production network.
+It hurts 😀

 ## Have an idea for improvement?
 * Submit your pull reguest;